software-students-spring2025/4-containers-docked_and_loaded/README.md

 ## 🔧 Environment Setup

-Place the .env file in the root directory
+Place the .env file in the root directory. .env was sent in the team's discord channel.